 Notes

-1 This is a compilation of the Public Trustee Act 1941 and includes the amendments made by the other written laws referred to in the following table 9.
+1 This reprint is a compilation as at 10 October 2008 of the Public Trustee Act 1941 and includes the amendments made by the other written laws referred to in the following table 7.
 The table also contains information about any reprint.

 Compilation table